 Online bookmakers are paying out a quarter of the odds for a top four finish for each way bets, so with all the runners having double digit prices, we’d recommend going each way with your Coral Cup bets.

-And now we take a closer look at this year's Coral Cup in the next few days and try to determine which horse is likely to prevail.
+And now we take a closer look at this year's Coral Cup and try to determine which horse is likely to prevail.

 At the moment, the most backed horses are the following:

 All the bookmakers we recommend are offering No Runner No Bet on every Cheltenham Festival race.